Documentation Index

 For server redundancy (HA), DB Cluster consists of master and slave nodes.
 If a replica is added, a slave node is assigned for each master node.

-• DB Server type: Select the type of DB Server to create and available memory size according to the selected server type, if the DB mode is simple.
+• DB Server type: Select the DB type to be created and available memory according to the server type if the DB is in the Simple mode.

 • Set memory size for each node.

-• [Refresh]: Click to refresh the list of created Config Groups.
+• [Refresh]: Click to refresh the list of the created Config Group list.

-• [Create Config Group]: Click to create a new Config Group.
+• [Create Config Group]: Click if you haven't created any Config Group and need to create one.

 4. View the applicable pricing plan information when using Cloud DB for Cache.